scala/scala3/docs/docs/reference/enums/desugarEnums.md

    as one of the `enumValues` of the enumeration (see below). `$values` is a compiler-defined private value in the companion object.

+   It is an error if a value case refers to a type parameter of the enclosing `enum` in a type argument of `<parents>`.

 9. A class case

        case C <params> extends <parents>